waijule/webpack-oss-plugin/README.md

 - `exclude`: Regex to match for excluded content
 - `include`: Regex to match for included content
-- `s3Options`: Provide keys for upload extention of [s3Config](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Config.html#constructor-property)
+- `ossOptions`: Provide keys for upload extention of [ossConfig](https://github.com/ali-sdk/ali-oss#ossoptions)
-- `s3UploadOptions`: Provide upload options [putObject](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#putObject-property )
+- `ossUploadOptions`: Provide upload options [put](https://github.com/ali-sdk/ali-oss#putname-file-options)
-- `basePath`: Provide the namespace where upload files on S3
+- `basePath`: Provide the namespace where upload files on OSS
-- `directory`: Provide a directory to upload (if not supplied will upload js/css from compilation)
-- `htmlFiles`: Html files to cdnize (defaults to all in output directory)
-- `cdnizerCss`: Config for css cdnizer check below
-- `noCdnizer`: Disable cdnizer (defaults true if no cdnizerOptions passed)
-- `cdnizerOptions`: options to pass to [cdnizer](https://www.npmjs.com/package/cdnizer)
 - `basePathTransform`: transform the base path to add a folder name.
 Can return a promise or a string
-- `progress`: Enable progress bar (defaults true)

 ### Contributing
 All contributions are welcome.
 Please make a pull request and make sure things still pass after running `npm run test`